A short-term list of transportation projects scheduled to receive federal funding within a four-year time horizon

 What’s being programmed?

-Explore the region’s transportation program on this interactive map.
+Explore the region’s current transportation program on this interactive map.

 Federal regulations require the TIP to be financially constrained and consistent with the anticipated federal funds allocated to the urbanized areas.
 For each project, the federal funding category, the estimated cost and the fiscal year funds will be needed are listed.
 The project schedule is broken down by implementation phase.